artificialwit/knowledge-base/Generative AI/N8N KB.md

    - Date & Time - Manipulate date and time values
    - Edit Fields (set) - Modify, Add Or Remove item fields
    - If - Route Item two different branches (true/false)
+   - Switch - Route item depending on defined expression or rules
    - Filter - remove items matching a condition
    - Loop Over Items (Split in batches) - Split data into batches and iterate over each batch
    - Limit - restrict the number of rows